A Trusted and Reliable Legal Team Experienced in Defending Juvenile Crimes Throughout Lewisville, Frisco, Denton and all North Texas

 Local, Knowledgeable Representation: Contact the Criminal Defense Lawyers for Texas Minors Today

 The Law Office of Gregory C. Goline, PLLC is a local firm deeply involved in the community.
-For many years, our legal team has gained significant experience representing the youth of North Texas in hundreds of juvenile crimes cases of all kinds.
+For many years, our legal team has gained significant experience representing the youth of North Texas in hundreds of juvenile crimes cases of all kinds, including DWI, drug charges and assault.
 Our cases vary greatly in terms of complexity, and our clients face a huge range of possible penalties and life consequences.